Sundance636/1602A-LCD-Libraries/README.md

-# STM32F4xx-1602A-LCD-Libraries
+# 1602A-LCD-Libraries
-Library with simple functions written to inerface 1602A LCDS with STM32F4xx boards.
+Library with simple functions written to inerface 1602A LCDS with Specified Microcontroller Unit.

 ## Usage
 Just download and extract this repository into your project workspace folder, and the library will be available.